osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 2. Save the file.
 2. Use any of the [Configuration Tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration`

+    **Note:** `5590` is the default port number.
+If you selected a different port number, replace it with that value.

 	Example using curl:

 	```cmdline